 \subsection{SBDP for a neighbor-affine structure}

 An especially favorable case arises if the objective and constraint functions exhibit a certain structure, that is, if they can be expressed in a so-called neighbor-affine form \cite{Burk}.
-This means that the coupling to the neighbors in NLP \eqref{eq:central_NLP} enters additively via nonlinear coupling functions which depend on exactly one other decision variable $\vm x_j,\, \neighs$ such that the objective and constraint functions \eqref{eq:central_costFunction}-\eqref{eq:central_inequality} are expressed as
+This means that the coupling to the neighbors in NLP \eqref{eq:central_NLP} enters additively via nonlinear coupling functions which depend on exactly one other decision variable $\vm x_j,\, \neighs$ such that the objective and constraint functions \eqref{eq:central_costFunction}-\eqref{eq:central_inequality} are of the form